jpmv27/OpenMQTTGateway/docs/use/ble.md

 In this case you should deactivate the BLE connection mechanism to avoid concurrency between scan and connections (see chapter below, bleconnect).

 ::: tip
-For certain devices like LYWSD03MMC OpenMQTTGateway use a connection (due to the fact that the advertized data are encrypted), this connection mechanism is launched after every `TimeBtwConnect` per default, you can modify it by following the procedure below.
+For certain devices like LYWSD03MMC OpenMQTTGateway use a connection (due to the fact that the advertized data are encrypted), this connection mechanism is launched after every `OMG_BT_TIME_BTW_CONNECT` per default, you can modify it by following the procedure below.
 :::

 ## Setting the time between connection attempts (default: 60min, available with HA discovery)